Why Invest in Influencer Marketing?

 - Smaller audiences of micro-influencers mean less exposure for brands.
 So you might need several micro-influencers to expand your reach and impact a large number of people.

 - More influencers mean more work.
 If you choose to partner up with 10 or more micro-influencers, prepare to invest time in influencer selection and content management.
-An influencer marketing agency can help you speed up this process.
+An influencer marketing agency in Indonesia or any other country can help you speed up this process.

 - Micro-influencers are less experienced.
 Some of them have little or no experience collaborating with a brand, so communication with them can be challenging at first.